patrickmineault/codebook/decoupled.myst.md

 Pure functions are easier to reason about, because they're stateless - that saves your working memory when you're reading code.
 Code that follows Python's idioms is also easier on your working memory: when you see a line of code that is a familiar pattern, you can see the entire line as one chunk rather than multiple disparate bits.
 That takes just one working memory slot rather than several.

 Changing existing code is not without its dangers, however.
-Perhaps we will make a mistake and make our more legible code worse!
+Perhaps we will make a mistake and introduce a bug in our code!
 How can we check that our improved code still does the correct thing?
 We'll cover this in the next chapter on testing.